LiveRamp/reslang/docs/pagination.md

 In order:

+-   `strategy` is the means of pagination, with supported values of: `[ cursor | offset | none ]`
+-   `limit` is the default amount of resources to return
+-   `maxLimit` is the maximum limit allowed to be specified in search requests
 -   `after` is a cursor that can be passed to subsequent searches to continue retrieving results
 -   `before` is a cursor that can implement backward searches
 -   `total` indicates the number of records that would be returned given an infinite limit